cen-zhang/cen-zhang.github.io/_pages/about.md

 My works have received several awards from both academia and industry, such as the <font color="red">ACM SIGSOFT Distinguished Paper Awards</font> of ASE 2023 and ICSE 2024, <font color="red">2021 Most Influential Research Paper of Ant Finance</font>, and <font color="red">1st Award of Prototype Competition, Free Style Track, NASAC (ChinaSoft) 2019</font>.

-I'm also working as Project Co-Investigator for some research projects and mentoring several Ph.D students.
+I was also working as Project Co-Investigator for some research projects and mentoring several Ph.D students.
 In the future, I plan to explore more possibilities on **vulnerability detection**, such as modeling new kinds of vulnerbilities, exploring LLM-assisted approaches, etc.

 # News